taruncse/IOSInappPurchases/README.md

 * Check your email to verify the id

 # Configuration
-* Configure the bundle identifier
+* Configure the bundle identifier (Create a XCode project and ensure your have same build id which you have used in developer.apple.com )
 * Enable in app purchases in the capabilities tab